Smart Dimmer Controlled by Mobile App

 Materials

-The list of components used in this project are listed below:
+The components used in this project are listed below:

 - 1x ESP32 microcontroller